wp-plugins/webrotate-360-product-viewer/readme.txt

 [youtube http://www.youtube.com/watch?v=W3uFpXy1ne4]

 <h4>Support</h4>
 Check out the Installation tab for specific WordPress installation instructions.
-For more information and your questions, please visit our <a href="http://www.360-product-views.com/forum/">product forum</a> or email us at support at webrotate360 dot com. <em>We would be happy to assist with your WordPress integration if you have any issues!</em>
+For more information and your questions, please visit our <a href="http://www.360-product-views.com/forum/">product forum</a> or email us at support at webrotate360 dot com. <em><strong>We would be happy to assist with your WordPress integration if you have any issues!</strong></em>

 <h4>Connect with us</h4>
 To follow our news, articles, beta releases and more, consider the following options: